yoasif/yoasif.github.io/_posts/2019-12-31-i-deleted-firefox-preview-nightly-and-installed-firefox-preview-for-android-now-my-collections-are-gone-do-they-sync.markdown

 ---

-# Original Post

 > I wasn't really thinking and deleted Firefox Preview Nightly due to the constant crashing and downloaded Firefox Preview.
 I never thought about my Collections, which I had several.
 Will they sync or are they gone forever?
 Might I get them back if I reinstall Firefox Preview Nightly?

-## My Comments

 They are gone forever.
-There is a bug filed for this: <https://github.com/mozilla-mobile/fenix/issues/4424>
+There is a [bug](https://github.com/mozilla-mobile/fenix/issues/4424) filed for this.

 Sorry about your experience.